 An Official Website of the Commonwealth of Kentucky

-What is Chronic Wasting Disease (CWD)?CWD is a fatal brain disease caused by abnormal proteins called prions.
+CWD is a fatal brain disease caused by abnormal proteins called prions.
 This disease affects members of the cervid family.
 Cervids include deer, elk, moose and caribou.

-When was CWD first detected?CWD was first detected in a captive mule deer in Colorado in 1967.
+CWD was first detected in the US in a captive mule deer in Colorado in 1967.
 The disease has also been detected in Canadian provinces, Europe and Asia.

-Does CWD affect people?According to the Centers for Disease Control and Prevention (CDC), "To date, there have been no reported cases of CWD infection in people.
+According to the Centers for Disease Control and Prevention (CDC), "To date, there have been no reported cases of CWD infection in people.
 However, some animal studies suggest CWD poses a risk to certain types of non-human primates, like monkeys, that eat meat from CWD-infected animals or come in contact with brain or body fluids from infected deer or elk.
-These studies raise concerns that there may also be a risk to people."
+These studies raise concerns that there may also be a risk to people.
+Out of an abundance of caution the CDC and The World Health Organization do not recommend eating meat from animals that test positive for CWD.

 Recommended precautions:

 Other living organisms, such as viruses, cause illnesses like hemorrhagic disease or blue tongue disease.
-Chronic wasting disease comes from abnormal proteins formed in the body, called prions.
+CWD comes from abnormal proteins formed in the body, called prions.
 Prions are not living organisms and not like your normal type of germs (bacteria, virus, parasite).
 All animals have proteins in the body, but in the case of a prion, the protein folds abnormally, becomes transmissible and causes holes in the brain, making it a neurological disease.
 Other wildlife diseases, like hemorrhagic disease (EHD), are not always fatal because animals are able to create antibodies to fight the disease.
 Those types of diseases usually require vectors such as insects to spread, while CWD transfers through contact.
-The other big difference is that a virus can be destroyed relatively easily, and with captive animals the USDA has been able to work on a vaccine for viruses in the cervid (deer, elk, caribou, etc.) family.
+The other big difference is that a virus can be destroyed relatively easily, and with captive animals, the USDA has been able to work on a vaccine for viruses in the cervid (deer, elk, caribou, etc.) family.
 There is no vaccine for CWD because proteins already naturally occur in the body, making prevention impossible.
 It’s important to know that viruses can be survivable, but there are no cases of survival among CWD.

-Why are deer and elk important to all Kentuckians?Kentucky's deer herd numbered only a few thousand a century ago.
-Thanks to restoration efforts undertaken by the department, Kentucky now has a deer herd close to a million, and a free-ranging elk herd measuring in the thousands.
+Kentucky's deer herd numbered only a few thousand a century ago.
+Thanks to restoration efforts undertaken by the department, Kentucky now has a deer herd close to a million and a free-ranging elk herd measuring in the thousands.

 Wildlife watchers by the thousands enjoy seeing deer and elk on the landscape.
 More than 300,000 hunters are in Kentucky's outdoors each year.
 Most of these hunters rely on deer as an important source of protein for their families.